Withered-Flower-0422/Laser/README.md

 ![StickyBall](pics/StickyBall.png)
 ![SpongeBall](pics/SpongeBall.png)

 Same as the official balls, but affected by the laser force.

-The `SteelBall` also reflects the laser specially.
+In particular, the `IceBall` ignores the laser and the `SteelBall` reflects the laser.

 ### Box